mikro-orm/mikro-orm/docs/docs/installation.md

 > ORM configuration file can export the Promise, like: `export default Promise.resolve({...});`.

 TypeScript is also supported, just enable `useTsNode` flag in our `package.json` file.
+By default, when `useTsNode` is not enabled, CLI will ignore `.ts` files, so if you want to out-out of this behaviour, enable the `alwaysAllowTs` option.
+This would be useful if you want to use MikroORM with [Bun](https://bun.sh), which has TypeScript support out of the box.
 There we can also set up array of possible paths to `mikro-orm.config` file, as well as use different file name.
 The `package.json` file can be located in the current working directory, or in one of its parent folders.

 We can use these environment variables to override CLI settings:

 - `MIKRO_ORM_CLI`: the path to ORM config file
 - `MIKRO_ORM_CLI_USE_TS_NODE`: register ts-node
 - `MIKRO_ORM_CLI_TS_CONFIG_PATH`: path to the tsconfig.json (for ts-node)
+- `MIKRO_ORM_CLI_ALWAYS_ALLOW_TS`: enable `.ts` files to use without ts-node

 > Do not forget to install `ts-node` when enabling `useTsNode` flag.